How to plant begonia bulbs

 6. Smooth out the surface of the soil and create a flat planting area.

-See also How to paint wardrobe doors
+See also How to take in a skirt

 By preparing the soil properly, you will create an ideal growing environment for your begonia bulbs and increase the likelihood of successful growth and blooming.